Skip to content

 Pipeline

 The producer runs once and exits.
-Its exit code is the synchronization signal for downstream Amaru services.
+In standalone integrations its exit code can be used as the synchronization signal for downstream Amaru services.
+In Antithesis relay integrations, the synchronization signal is the relay startup marker and the relay process continues as amaru run.

 1. Check whether <bundle-dir>/<network> is already complete.
 If so, exit 0.

-2. Validate the node config and wait for the chain DB to appear.
+2. Validate the node config and genesis (config.json, shelley-genesis.json, positive epochLength) and wait for the chain DB to appear.

-10. Atomically rename the unique temp directory into the final bundle path.
+8. Atomically rename (mv -T) the unique staging directory into the final bundle path.

 The final layout is: